James4Ever0/notes/Reverse Proxy Free Frp Providers, Remote Code Editing, Remote Development.md

 in kali discovery service, when local connection is not avaliable, usually the p2p network is preferred than direct frp tunneling.

 brew has [tinc](https://www.xmodulo.com/how-to-install-and-configure-tinc-vpn.html) as a package!

+tinc is way too complex and i suggest to use docker to act as the `supernode` or something, or create separate

 [install n2n without macports](https://www.jianshu.com/p/559c1e582724)